 In 2017, 46 per cent of refugees and asylum seekers lived in Northern Africa and Western Asia (13.1 million) (figure 5).
-Sub-Saharan Africa hosted the

-2019, accounting for 12 per cent of all international second largest number of refugees and asylum seekers (5.9 million), followed by Central and Southern Asia, and Europe (3.6 million each).
+Sub-Saharan Africa hosted the seekers (5.9 million), followed by Central and Southern Asia, and Europe (3.6 million each).
 The remaining five regions hosted a combined total of 2.5 million refugees and asylum seekers.